Minimal Regret Walras Equilibria for Combinatorial Markets: Acknowledgements

 \section{Acknowledgements}

 We thank Martin Bichler for helpful discussions and for providing various pointers to the literature.
 This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) in the project 543678993 (Aggregative gemischt-ganzzahlige Gleichgewichtsprobleme: Existenz, Approximation und Algorithmen).
 We acknowledge the support of the DFG.
+Finally, the first and third author thank the DFG for their support within RTG 2126 ``Algorithmic Optimization''.